 - 1. Work activities aimed at coordinating/combining the Comprehensive Land Use Plan and the Transportation Plan to achieve consistency between transportation infrastructure projects and planned growth and economic development plans for areas such as business/industrial parks, downtown Muncie and the I-69 Corridor.
-Work will continue on a 2040 Comprehensive Plan Update and a major update adding development areas that will impact the transportation system, including the Prairie Creek area and Downtown Muncie. - 2.
+Work will continue on implementing the new TogetherDM Comprehensive Plan and development areas that will impact the transportation system, including the Prairie Creek area and Downtown Muncie. - 2.
 Work will continue on plan implementation activities including revisions to the Subdivision and Zoning Ordinances, coordinated with work conducted to update the Transportation Plan and the city and county thoroughfare plans, capital improvement plans, and a comprehensive design manual for streets, bike/ped facilities, ADA compliance, drainage, access, etc. for all LPA's in the MPA.
 Work will also be conducted dealing with sustainability initiatives, updating the Muncie Action Plan, and carrying out the Muncie Action Plan.